nulladdr/react-fatless-form/README.md

 - **Flexibility:** Customize feedback or rely on built-in options.
 - **Best Practices:** Encourages clean, predictable form handling with clear state transitions.

-## The `Input` component ✨

-The `Input` component is a versatile form control that dynamically renders different input types based on the `type` prop.
-It integrates seamlessly with form state management, automatically binding to form fields and handling state, validation, and styling.
-The component integrates seamlessly with form state management, automatically handling `value` and `onChange` props.
-This allows developers to focus solely on providing the necessary configurations without worrying about manually managing state.
+## Components

+### `Input` :nerd_face:

+The `Input` component is a versatile and self-sufficient form control designed to handle a wide variety of input scenarios.
+It dynamically adapts its behavior based on the _type_ prop and comes with built-in features to simplify form management.

+#### Features

+##### 1. Dynamic Type Handling

+Renders different input types (text, number, password, email, etc.) based on the _type_ prop.

+##### 2. Custom Datepicker

+- Includes a fully custom datepicker component, eliminating the need for external libraries.
+- Provides an intuitive UI for date selection.

+##### 3. Custom Drag-and-Drop file picker

+- Features a built-in drag-and-drop interface for file uploads.
+- Supports multiple file uploads
+- Displays selected file names, and has the feature to select and remove

+##### 4. Integrated Form State Management

+- Automatically binds to form fields, handling value and onChange props.
+- Manages field state and validation seamlessly.

+##### 5. Developer-Friendly

+- Fully self-sufficient and requires no external dependencies for advanced features like datepickers or drag-and-drop file uploads.
+- Provides a simple API, allowing developers to focus on configuration without worrying about state management or third-party library integration.

+##### 6. Customizable and Themed

+- Supports custom styles via _className_ and _style_ props.
+- Adapts to form-level and global styling conventions.

+##### 7. Type-Safe Props

+Each input type enforces its own specific props, ensuring valid usage.

-### Supported Input Types
+#### Supported Input Types

 - **Text-based Inputs**: Includes `text`, `number`, `password`, etc.
 - **Textarea**: Multi-line text input with options for rows, columns, and wrapping.